top of page

 I believe these are largely a waste of time for most people.

-You have a limited amount of time to train and so I want that to be spent on as much 'bang for buck' activity as possible.
+You have a limited amount of time to train, so I want that to be spent on as much 'bang for buck' activity as possible.

 4. Time for gains!